 Designing Landscape Lighting

 Landscape lights are most commonly installed to illuminate the key focal points of the walkways and other elements.
-Some of the key techniques which you can achieve with landscape lighting is
+Some of the key techniques that you can achieve with landscape lighting are

-- Silhouetting- Putting the light behind a feature, create a silhouette which can be used to emphasise the main feature of the yard
+- Silhouetting: Putting the light behind a feature, create a silhouette that can be used to emphasize the main feature of the yard

 Tools Required for Installing Landscape Lighting